Key Points:

 Not a bad way to catch a game.

-Just outside the locker room, we were able to see some training equipment, pools, etc. although most training activity occurs at the team’s facility in Henderson.
+Just outside the locker room, we saw training equipment, pools, etc., although most training activity occurs at the team’s facility in Henderson.

-While the real grass field that the Raiders play on was outside getting sun, the turf that UNLV plays on was laid down and painted to resemble the Raider’s field.
+While the real grass field that the Raiders play on was outside getting sun, the turf that UNLV plays on was laid down and painted to resemble the Raiders’ playing surface.

 When the Raiders play, the real grass field (which sits on a tray) is rolled in from the outdoors.

-We were able to see the “mail slot” (below) that the 4-foot-tall tray is rolled in through.
+We were able to see the “mail slot” (below) through which the 4-foot-tall tray is rolled in.

 Artwork

-One of my favorite aspects of Allegiant Stadium was the artwork around every corner that celebrated Raider history, the city of Las Vegas, or a combination of the two.
+One of my favorite aspects of the stadium was the artwork around every corner that celebrated Raider history, the city of Las Vegas, or both simultaneously.

 Here are some of my favorites: